cockroachdb/docs/v22.1/add-super-region.md

 ---
 title: ADD SUPER REGION
-summary: The ADD SUPER REGION statement adds a super region made up of a set of regions such that data from regional tables will be stored in those regions.
+summary: The ADD SUPER REGION statement adds a super region made up of a set of regions such that all data from regional tables or regional by row tables with home rows in the super region is stored in the super region
 toc: true
 docs_area: reference.sql
 ---